neohugo/neohugo/docs/content/en/templates/introduction.md

 {{ index $map "c" }} → baz
 ```

-{{% note %}}
+> [!note]
-Slices and arrays are zero-based; element 0 is the first element.
+> Slices and arrays are zero-based; element 0 is the first element.
-{{% /note %}}

-With variables that represent a map or object, [chain] identifiers to return the desired value or to access the desired method.
+With variables that represent a map or object, [chain](g) identifiers to return the desired value or to access the desired method.

-[chain]: /getting-started/glossary/#chain

 ```go-html-template
 {{ $map := dict "a" "foo" "b" "bar" "c" "baz" }}